Funso Ojo: Beerschot

-On 16 April 2012, Ojo joined Belgian Pro League club Beerschot AC on a free transfer, signing a four-year contract.
-He had previously come through the youth ranks until departing at the age of twelve.
+On 16 April 2012, Ojo rejoined Belgian Pro League club Beerschot AC (formerly called Germinal Beerschot) on a free transfer, signing a four-year contract.
 Manager Adrie Koster said that he had gained technical skill in the Netherlands but would need to develop physical attributes to succeed in the Belgian leagues.
 On 1 September, he scored his first career goal in a 2–0 win at KV Mechelen.
-However he rarely featured in the second half of the 2012–13 season due to injury and a falling out with new manager Jacky Mathijssen, and became a free agent after the club entered bankruptcy in May 2013; he came close to joining Italian club Chievo, though the deal did not end up being completed.
+However, he rarely featured in the second half of the 2012–13 season due to injury and a falling out with new manager Jacky Mathijssen.
+He became a free agent after the club entered bankruptcy in May 2013; he came close to joining Italian club Chievo, though the deal did not end up being completed.
 Ojo claimed that Mathijssen "did everything to break me down and blacken me and it worked".

 Antwerp

 On 29 August 2013, Ojo signed a two-year contract with Belgian Second Division club Royal Antwerp after impressing manager Jimmy Floyd Hasselbaink during a trial spell.
-He played eight games at the start of the 2013–14 season before being dropped to the reserves, and, in December Hasselbaink confirmed that Ojo was no longer welcome at the Bosuilstadion after being unwilling to play for the youth-team.
+He played eight games at the start of the 2013–14 season before being dropped to the reserves, and, in December Hasselbaink confirmed that Ojo was no longer welcome at the Bosuilstadion after being unwilling to play for the youth team.

 Dordrecht

 Ojo returned to the Netherlands and joined Eerste Divisie side FC Dordrecht.
 Dordrecht qualified for the promotion play-offs at the end of the 2013–14 season and Ojo scored one of the goals in a 5–3 aggregate victory over Sparta Rotterdam to secure promotion into the top-flight.
 He signed a new one-year contract in June 2014.
-He underwent ankle surgery in February 2015 to remove a piece of floating bone and was ruled out of action for the rest of the 2014–15 season.
+Ojo underwent ankle surgery in February 2015 to remove a piece of floating bone and was ruled out of action for the rest of the 2014–15 season.
 He had struggled with his ankle injury since the start of the campaign, which would prove to be a poor one for the club as Ernie Brandts's side would go on to be relegated out of the Eredivisie after finishing in last place.

 Willem II

 Ojo remained in the Eredivisie after signing with Willem II.
 He became a key first-team player for Jurgen Streppel in the 2015–16 season, playing a total of 38 games.
-Willem II finished in the relegation play-off places, but would beat both Almere City and NAC Breda to successfully retain their top-flight status.
-He featured 29 times in the 2016–17 season, though struggled for form during the latter campaign.
+Willem II finished in the relegation play-off places, but would beat both Almere City and NAC Breda to retain their top-flight status successfully.
+He featured 29 times in the 2016–17 season, though he struggled for form during the latter campaign.
+He turned down the offer of a new contract and instead decided to move on.